Will Digital Marketing be Replaced by AI?

 Email Marketing and Automation

 Marketers indicate that email marketers face considerable risk from AI disruption.
 AI can automate email sequences, segment audiences, and personalize messaging at scale.
-AI-powered tools are decent at drafting marketing copy, editing for space, tweaking tone, and enforcing brand guidelines.
+AI-powered tools are decent at drafting marketing copy, editing space, tweaking tone, and enforcing brand guidelines.

 Social Media Management